 Estate jewelry roughly means jewelry that has been previously owned.
 Generally most estate jewelry is left behind by its owner’s estate.

 Typically estate jewelry is higher end and features fine workmanship and high quality stones.

-Most estate jewelry is irreplaceable, which is why when you find a really good piece it commands a high price on the market for both selling and buying.
+Most estate jewelry is one of a kind and irreplaceable, hence why it commands a high price on the buyers and sellers market.

 Antique jewelry is jewelry that is over 100 years old.
 Obviously antique jewelry can also be estate jewelry.

 Art History knowledge comes in handy because estate jewelry may be from different periods.
 Each time period has distinct characteristics to distinguish the pieces, which helps to identify them.

 - Early Victorian

 - Arts and Crafts

 Each of these time periods has distinct characteristics to distinguish the pieces, which helps to identify them.

 Keep reading for a bit more info about each period.